dottxt-ai/outlines/docs/cookbook/prompting-techniques/max-mutual-information-method.md

----
-title: Max Mutual Information Method
----

 # Max Mutual Information Method

-The Max Mutual Information Method is an ensembling technique that aims to find the optimal prompt template from a set of diverse options.
-It works by:

-1. Creating multiple prompt templates with varied styles and exemplars for a given task.
-2. Generating outputs from the language model using each template.
-3. Calculating the mutual information between each prompt template and the corresponding outputs.
-4. Selecting the template that maximizes the mutual information as the optimal prompt.

-This method helps identify the most effective prompt by measuring how much information is shared between the prompt and the model's responses, potentially leading to more relevant and consistent outputs.

-Read more about this prompting technique in [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/abs/2406.06608).

-## A worked example
+The Max Mutual Information Method is a prompting technique that aims to find the most effective prompt template by creating multiple variations and selecting the one that maximizes the mutual information between the prompt and the language model's outputs.
+This approach involves generating diverse prompt templates with different styles and exemplars, using each template to generate outputs from the language model, calculating the mutual information between the prompts and their corresponding outputs, and finally selecting the template that yields the highest mutual information score.
+By doing so, this method seeks to identify the prompt that elicits the most informative and relevant responses from the language model.

+## Step by Step Example

-Let's implement the Max Mutual Information Method for a sentiment analysis task:
+Let's walk through a simple example of using the Max Mutual Information Method for a sentiment analysis task:

 1. Create diverse prompt templates:
-   Template A: "Analyze the sentiment of this text: [INPUT].
-Is it positive or negative?"
+   Template A: "Analyze the sentiment of the following text: [TEXT]" Template B: "Is the following statement positive, negative, or neutral?
+[TEXT]" Template C: "Rate the emotional tone of this sentence from 1 (very negative) to 5 (very positive): [TEXT]"
-   Template B: "Rate the following on a scale from very negative to very positive: [INPUT]" Template C: "What emotions does this text convey?
-[INPUT]"

-2. Generate outputs for a set of input texts using each template.
+2. Generate outputs for each template using a set of sample texts:
+   Sample text: "I love this new restaurant!"

+   Template A output: "The sentiment of the text is positive."
+   Template B output: "The statement is positive."
+   Template C output: "4 - The emotional tone is quite positive."

 3. Calculate mutual information:
-   - For each template, measure how well the outputs align with expected sentiments.
-   - Quantify the consistency and relevance of responses.
+   (This step would typically involve complex calculations, but for simplicity, we'll use a simplified scoring method) Template A score: 0.7
+   Template B score: 0.8
+   Template C score: 0.6

-4. Select the optimal template:
+4. Select the template with the highest mutual information:
-   Suppose Template B yields the highest mutual information score.
+   Based on our simplified scores, Template B has the highest mutual information score.

-5. Use the selected template for future inputs:
+5. Use the selected template for future prompts:
-   "Rate the following on a scale from very negative to very positive: [NEW INPUT]"
+   For subsequent sentiment analysis tasks, we would use Template B: "Is the following statement positive, negative, or neutral?
+[TEXT]"

-By using this method, you identify the prompt template that consistently produces the most informative and relevant responses for your specific task.
+This process helps identify the most effective prompt template for the specific task and language model being used.

 ## Code Example